 The purpose of the sequence is to provide the students with a basic overview of vocabulary, theory, principles, and hands-on experience in the subject matter in order to support the practical, clinical and technical requirements of the programs, which include BIOL 2121K and 2122K in the curriculum.

-Openstaxcollege.org provides a free, open-source A&P textbook that we will be using for the course.
-They offer the book in multiple eReader formats, as well as a pdf file for free.
 The Apple iBooks version is currently $4.99 and comes with some extra features.
-You can even purchase a printed copy for a $51 on Amazon.
-A used lab book, or anatomy atlas, would be very useful as well.
+You can purchase a printed copy for about $51 on Amazon if you prefer.
+A used lab book, or anatomy atlas, would be very useful as well, but is not required.

 Attendance & Make-Up:

 Lecture: Attendance will be recorded for advisory purposes and administrative record keeping.
 Points are not given or deducted according to a student’s attendance.
 If a lecture test is missed for an emergency, a make-up test over the material missed may be administered at the discretion of the instructor and in the format of the instructor’s choosing, usually essay form.
 Only one make-up test is allowed for the entire course.
 There will be no re-takes.
 Test grades are never curved.
 Make-up exams will be taken during the next class period attended by the student.
 It is the responsibility of the student to get any information missed during that class time.

 Lab: Attendance IS recorded.
 If an emergency causes you to miss a lab, you are responsible for learning any missed material from your lab-mates.
 If schedule and space permits students are often allowed to attend different lab sections during the same week to make-up a missed lab.
 If the emergency causes you to miss a lab practical, call as soon as possible so that the practical can be rescheduled.
 If you fail to call or email, it cannot be made up!